opensensorhub/osh-addons/sensors/others/sensorhub-driver-meshtastic/README.md

 This will:

-1. Generate Java classes from the protobuf definitions in src/main/generated-sources.
+1. Generate Java classes from the protobuf definitions into ```sensorhub-driver-meshtastic/build/generated```.

 2. Compile them into the project’s classpath so your IDE can recognize imports like org.meshtastic.proto.MeshProtos.